ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Function selects nodes in graph and marks the given selection as SELECTED.

 * **Parameters:**
-  - selection: The selection to update
+  - selection: The selection to update.
-    Can be given as string ‘sel0’ - ‘sel5’ or ‘all’ or can be given as ObjectSelection object such as:
+    Can be given as string ‘sel0’ - ‘sel5’ or ‘all’, or can be given as ObjectSelection object such as:
     - model.selection
     - scene.active_set